 In The CAD Format Ladder Part 1 we looked at using the CAD Format Ladder to attain the end-goal for translation: high-quality geometry, a water-tight solid if possible, and PMI data if it is included.
 You can access The CAD Format Ladder Part 1 here.
 This week, we’ll look at some specific scenarios.

 Native, Kernel, and Neutral Formats

 For clarity, we will define “Native Formats” as the format that is written by default by any given CAD system; for example, CATIA uses .CATPart and .CATProduct, and SOLIDWORKS uses .sldprt and .sldasm as their native formats.
+The native format is always going to contain more metadata.
 In addition to Native Formats, all CAD systems have a geometric modeling kernel that allows them to build and manipulate geometry.
 These geometric modeling kernels are “Kernel Formats”; they are not the “Native Format” of the CAD system but the format which the CAD system is built upon, the next best thing.
 For example, CATIA’s kernel format is CGM, Creo’s kernel is Granite and the NX (formerly Unigraphics NX) kernel is Parasolid.
 Finally, we have “Neutral Formats” such as STEP and IGES.

 Some Hierarchical Scenarios

 Native-to-Native, Native-to-Kernel, or Kernel-to-Native translations are less prone to artifacts like sliver edges, zero-area faces, duplicate vertices, and other problems that can occur if the file is converted to STEP or IGES (neutral formats).
 Here are a few translation strategies for using Native and Native-to-Kernel formats: